Top 29 Japanese Fashion Trends In 2022

 Knitted Headwear

-Commonly known as a wool hat or a winter hat (woolly hat for our British readers), this little head accessory is trending Japanese fashion right now under all sorts of variations.
+Commonly known as a wool hat or a winter hat (woolly hat for our British readers), this little head accessory is trending in Japanese fashion right now under all sorts of variations.

-Designer sock hats, knit hats, poof ball hats, bonnets, sock caps, stocking caps, ski hats are all accepted as long as they follow the rounded knit style of the season.
+Designer sock hats, knit hats, poof ball hats, bonnets, sock caps, stocking caps, and ski hats are all accepted as long as they follow the rounded knit style of the season.

 The key to pulling off this unconventional hat shape is to keep the rest of your look pared down with relaxed separates.